Consulting with a Conscience™

 This includes implementing security measures like firewalls, intrusion detection/prevention systems, and encryption, to name a few.
 It also encompasses employee training on security protocol and awareness of social engineering techniques.

 In short, it's taking a proactive stance against cyber threats instead of waiting for an incident to happen before taking action.
-As the saying goes, "an ounce of prevention is worth a pound of cure."

 There are many dangers that businesses face when it comes to cybersecurity.
 One of the most common is the threat of data breaches.

-In addition, businesses also need to be aware of the risk of phishing scams, in which hackers pose as legitimate businesses to obtain sensitive information from unsuspecting victims.
+In addition, businesses also need to be aware of the risk of phishing scams, which hackers pose as legitimate businesses to obtain sensitive information from unsuspecting victims.

 By understanding the dangers that businesses face, companies can take steps to protect themselves and their customers from these threats.